 I discovered over the years that my adaptive state was a proactive way for me to play smaller so that my bosses could feel better about themselves or feel less threatened.

 My natural state would eventually emerge and that’s when conflict with the command and control bosses would start.
 At least that is what I told myself based on the level of self-awareness at the time.

 Later I came to realize the role relationships can have in everything we do in life.

 Some work environments really suck, and there are some really awful bosses out there.
 The question is why would anyone manifest such a work environment to begin with?
 Why do we stay in such an environment?

 I don’t miss working in those environments.
-As a matter of fact, the reason I became a founding member of Radicals is because I am pretty sure most of you reading this, don’t like controls, and being dominated, or marginalized either.
+As a matter of fact, the reason I became a founding member of Radical is because I am pretty sure most of you reading this, don’t like controls, being dominated, or marginalized either.

 It’s easy to point fingers and say that the system is setup to be command and control, and we are essentially all forced to comply, but the reason such systems like patriarchy or matriarch (both command and control paradigms) exist is because we allow it.
 Not only do we allow it, we create it in our state of consciousness, or lack thereof.

 Most people do not integrate their work with their life, as a result many despise their work life, they cannot wait for the weekend, and they dread the arrival of Monday.